 Make a budget

-In a perfect world, everyone would be able to find inexpensive housing with all the perks and amenities they want.
+In a perfect world, travel nurses and travel healthcare professionals would be able to find inexpensive housing with all the perks and amenities they want when it comes to their housing preferences.
 But life is life — it all has a price.
 So, the best option is to create a realistic budget and go forth in your search!

-Not sure how to make a budget?
+Not sure how to make a budget to guide you as you're finding housing?
 Here's the process:

 - Calculate your net income (including your housing stipend)